 Cardinal Courses may feature service as an integral component of the academic course experience, focus on public service as subject matter, or offer preparation for public service internships or fieldwork.
 Other courses allow students already engaged in service to enhance the effectiveness of their work.

 They may be small, intensive seminars or larger lecture courses with community engagement related discussion sections and experiences.
-Service elements range from include hands-on activities at partner locations to class projects that benefit a large community.
+Service elements range from hands-on activities at partner locations to class projects that benefit a large community.

 Cardinal Course Assistants: